robfinch/Cores/Proposals/RISCV GCIED Proposal.md

 * OR modify the ADDI, SUB instructions so that they automatically disable GC interrupts only when operating at the user level and an update to the stack pointer is occurring.

-* OR add a new custom instruction 'ASTK' for allocations which will automatically disable GC interrupts only when operating at the user level.
+* OR add a new custom instruction 'GCSUB' for allocations which will automatically disable GC interrupts only when operating at the user level.

 ### Rationale